 What kind of tax do franchisees pay?

-A franchise is a method of running a business, rather than a kind of tax structure, so you might operate your franchise as a sole trader, a limited company, or something else.
+Franchising describes a way of working rather than a tax structure, so you might operate your franchise as a sole trader, a limited company, or something else.
 This means that the taxes that you must pay as a franchisee depends on how you set up your business.

-So, the important thing to establish is the legal structure of your business.
-Most franchisees tend to register as a limited company though you might also be a sole trader or in a partnership.
+Most franchisees tend to register as a limited company, though you might also be a sole trader or in a partnership.

-• A sole trader is a self-employed person who is the sole owner of the business – a professional one-person band if you like.
+- A sole trader is a self-employed person who is the sole owner of the business – a professional one-person band if you like.
+Sole traders pay Income Tax and National Insurance on the profits they make in a tax year.

-• A limited company is a separate legal entity, independent from its owner(s) or director(s), with its own unique liabilities and separate assets.
+- A limited company is a separate legal entity, independent from its owner(s) or director(s), with its own unique liabilities and separate assets.
+They submit Company Tax Returns and pay Corporation Tax on their profits, and then individuals who pay themselves from the business will pay Income Tax on their own personal income.

 Common types of tax for franchises